 Does Insurance Cover Fat Transfer Breast Augmentation?

-Fat transfer breast augmentation is often considered a cosmetic procedure and therefore not covered by most insurance plans.
+Fat transfer breast augmentation is often considered a cosmetic procedure and, therefore, not covered by most insurance plans.
 However, if the procedure is part of breast reconstruction surgery and deemed medically necessary, it may be covered.
-Check with your insurance provider to see what your policy includes.5
+Check with your insurance provider to see what your policy includes.4

-A fat transfer breast augmentation is an outpatient procedure, so you will be able to go home that same day.2 However, a general anesthesia will be used,2 so you will need someone to drive you home afterward.
-On average, a fat transfer breast augmentation takes three to five hours to complete.3
+A fat transfer breast augmentation is an outpatient procedure, so you will be able to go home that same day.2 However, the procedure does require general anesthesia, so you will need someone to drive you home afterward.2 On average, a fat transfer breast augmentation takes three to five hours to complete.5

 Procedure

-There are three parts to a fat transfer breast augmentation procedure:3
+There are three parts to a fat transfer breast augmentation procedure:4

 - Liposuction.
 Liposuction is used to remove fat cells from various areas in the body.
-A surgeon will need to remove more fat cells than are needed for the fat transfer breast augmentation since some cells die during the process.2
+A surgeon may need to remove more fat cells than are needed for the fat transfer breast augmentation since some cells die during the process.

 - Fat processing.
-The fat cells are put in a centrifuge2 to remove fluids, blood and other impurities.
+The fat cells are purified to remove fluids, blood and other impurities and to ensure the highest concentration of fat cells.

 - Injection of fat cells.
 Once the fat cells have been refined, they will be injected into the layers of the breast tissue to create the desired size.